bogdanvuk/rst/examples/paper/source/index.rst

     :header-rows: 1
     :file: results.csv

-Table 5 suggests that hardware architecture offers a substantial speed-up in comparison to software for all
+Table 5 suggests that hardware architecture offers a substantial speed-up in comparison to software for both PC and ARM.

 Conclusion
 ==========

-In this paper a universal
+In this paper a universal reconfigurable co-processor for hardware aided decision tree (DT) induction using evoulutionary approach is proposed.
+EFTIP is used for hardware acceleration of the fitness evaluation task since this task is proven in the paper to be the execution time bottleneck.
+The algorithm for full DT induction using evolutionary approach (EFTI) has been implemented in software to use EFTIP implemented in FPGA as a co-processor.
+Comparison of hardware-software EFTI implementation with plain software implementation suggests that proposed hardware-software architecture offers substantial speed-ups for all tests performed on UCI datasets.

 .. bibliography:: hereboy.bib
 	:style: unsrt